ElateralLtd/brandgility-embedded-api/README.md

 ```

 # API library
-*Brandgility embedded api library allows you to use configurator*
+*Brandgility embedded api library allows you to issue commands to Brandgility configurator in embedded mode*

 ## Methods